Abstract

 The Cultural Survey: Ancient Wisdoms Converge

-The resonance of "myceloom" extends beyond applications.
-Both mycelial networks and weaving traditions represent humanity's oldest technologies, and both have served as metaphors for theorizing systems throughout history.
+The resonance of Myceloom extends far beyond its immediate digital applications.
+Both mycelial networks and weaving traditions represent humanity's oldest relationships with generative technology, and both have served as profound metaphors for theorizing complex systems throughout ancient and modern history.

 Mycelial Intelligence

-The "Wood-Wide Web" term, coined in 1997 referencing Simard's Nature paper on inter-tree carbon transfer, captures the parallel between forest and digital networks.38 However, the metaphor runs deeper than popularization suggests: both systems solve the problem of enabling distributed agents to coordinate and share resources, as well as respond to challenges without control.
+While the popular term "Wood-Wide Web" captures the surface-level parallel between forest and digital networks,38 the metaphor runs much deeper than brief popularization suggests.
+Both terrestrial and digital systems evolved to solve the exact same problem: enabling vastly distributed agents to coordinate resources and respond to existential challenges entirely without centralized control.

 Weaving as Technology